Entry to Reception 2024

-The National Offer day is 16th April 2021, after which date our waiting list will be established, 7th May 2021 is the closing date for parents to refuse or accept a place at our school.
+The National Offer day is 16th April 2024, after which date our waiting list will be established.
+5th May 2024 is the closing date for parents to either accept or refuse a place at our school.
 If no reply is received the offer will be withdrawn.

-From the week commencing 17th May, the second round of allocations will take place for all late applications received between January and April.
+From 6th May, the second round of allocations will take place for all late applications received between 16th January and 30th April.
 Further offers will be made subject to places being available.
-On 25th May any applications received after the 1st May will be offered on an individual basis.
+On 15th May any applications received after the 1st May will be offered on an individual basis.

-Should your child already be of school age and attending another Peterborough school you will need to request an In-Year Transfer Form from your child’s current school.
-Once completed this must be forwarded to Admissions and your child will be placed on our relevant year group waiting list.
-Offers are made by Admissions every 10 days approximately.
-You will be contacted by Admissions or by our school should your child be offered an In Year place at Barnack.
+Should your child already be of school age and attending another Peterborough school, you will need to request an In-Year Transfer Form from your child’s current school.
+Once completed this must be forwarded to Admissions at Peterborough City Council.
+You may also apply online at www.peterborough.gov.uk/residents/schools-and-education/school-admissions/moving-schools-in-year-transfer.
+Your child will then be placed on our relevant year group waiting list.
+Offers are made approximately every 14 days by Admissions and you will be contacted by them should your child be offered an In Year place at Barnack.

-If your child is transferring from a school outside of Peterborough, please contact Admissions on 01733 864007 for advice.
+If your child is transferring from a school outside of Peterborough, please contact Admissions on 01733 864007 or email email@example.com for advice.

 Barnack, Bainton, Ashton, Wothorpe, Southorpe, Ufford and Pilsgate.

-The Local Authority will admit children with an Education Health and Care Plan (EHCP) or a statement of special educational needs which names a school.
+The Local Authority will give priority to children with an Education Health and Care Plan (EHCP), which names the school.
 This will be in addition to any specific arrangements to specialist provision.
 The order of priority for all other children is as follows:

-Children who are both living in the catchment area3 served by the school and have siblings4 of compulsory school age still attending the school at the time of their admission;
+Children who are both living in the catchment area served by the school and have siblings of compulsory school age still attending the school at the time of their admission.

 In cases of equal merit, priority will be given to the child living nearest the school as measured by a straight line.
 Distance is measured in a straight line using the Local Land Property Gazetteer (LLPG) provided from the seed point located at the child's home address to the seed point for the school.
 The seed point is taken from the ordinance survey's (OS) Address- Base dataset.
 It is used to locate individual residential and school addresses using grid references as seed points.
 It may be necessary to use other OS maps or online resources for any home address outside of the Peterborough local authority distance measuring system.
 In the case of flats, the priority is that of floor level i.e. ground, first, second etc. in that order.